Getting Started with Angular 2 End To End Testing

 Confirm that we have three Todos initially

-When the application initially loads, we should have three todos in the list
+When the application initially loads, we should have three todos in the list.

-Inside the test file e2e/app.e2e-spec.ts, delete the call to the it function below the beforeEach block and add there
+Inside the test file e2e/app.e2e-spec.ts, delete the call to it function below the beforeEach block and add there

 it("should show three todos when we first load the todo app", () => {